Kowalsk1-wq/BasketApp/README.md

 ## Config

-#### Client
-* Update client/.env with your mapbox token

 #### Server
-* Update server/.env with your google client id and secret
+* Update server/.env with your imgur client ID and others Credentials

 ## Setup / Run